LaqVillon/LaqVillon/README.md

 - 🌱 I’m currently working with **Machine Learning, Data Science and Data Modeling**

-- 💬 Ask me about **Data analysis, Artificial Intelligence, Computer Architecture, Physics**
+- 💬 We can talk about **Python, Data analysis, Artificial Intelligence, Computer Architecture, Physics**

 - 📫 You can reach me at: **lvillon@coppe.ufrj.br**, **luisvillon@id.uff.br**